 Things To Do in Yallingup

 You can spend as long or as little as you want in Yallingup.
-We sometimes drive down for a long weekend and spend our time just around this area.
+We sometimes drive down for a long weekend and spend our time around this area.
 Other times we come down for longer and explore the whole Margaret River region.
-Bear in mind that driving distances are long, so if you don’t have much time, I would focus on Yallingup and return to see more of the other parts of the South West.
+Remember that driving distances are long, so if you only have a little time, I would focus on Yallingup and return to see more of the other parts of the South West.